Authentic West African Food! | Accra, Ghana

 See also

-I hope you liked coming with me to try some amazing West African food in Accra, Ghana!
-If you did, please give this video a thumbs up and leave a comment below.
+I hope you liked coming with me to try some amazing West African foods in Accra, Ghana!
+If you did, please give this video a thumbs up and leave a comment below and check out my West African countries tours and classic West African dishes vlogs.
 Also, please subscribe to my YouTube channel and click the notification bell so you don’t miss any of my travel/food adventures around the world!

 Where have you been?